conceptofproof/conceptofproof.github.io/_posts/2017-04-09-ASIS17-CaNaKMgF.md

 ## Exploit
 The main vulnerability in this program is that when a chunk is freed, the associated pointer to the chunk is not removed from `alloc_list[]`.
 This allows us to perform **use-after-frees** and **double-frees** which we can abuse to corrupt the heap and gain code execution.

-To get a libc leak, we can exploit the **UAF** to allocate 2 small chunks, free one of them and then print its contents out, since we know the `FD` and `BK` pointers of our free'd small chunk will be populated with a pointer to an offset from `main_arena` in libc.
+To get a libc leak, we can exploit the **UAF** to allocate 2 small chunks, free the first one, and then print its contents out, since we know the `FD` and `BK` pointers of our free'd small chunk will be populated with a pointer to an offset from `main_arena` in libc.
 (The purpose of allocating a 2nd small chunk, is to prevent top chunk consolidation.)

 To get control of `RIP`, we can perform a **fastbin attack** to get `malloc()` to return an almost arbitrary pointer, overwrite `__malloc_hook`, and then call our overwritten `__malloc_hook` function pointer by triggering a double free memory corruption error.